North Toowoomba

 In terms of cultural diversity, North Toowoomba records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-North Toowoomba's cultural diversity aligns with the broader region, with 82.8% of residents being citizens, 81.2% born in Australia, and 88.0% speaking English only at home.
-Christianity is the dominant religion, comprising 49.9%.
-The "Other" category is significantly higher than the regional average, making up 6.5%.
+North Toowoomba's cultural diversity aligns with the wider region, with 82.8% being citizens, 81.2% born in Australia, and 88.0% speaking English only at home.
+Christianity is the predominant religion, accounting for 49.9%.
+The most significant overrepresentation is in Other religions, comprising 6.5%, compared to Regional Qld's average of 0.8%.

 Frequently Asked Questions - Diversity